rhuss/rhuss.github.io/_posts/2014-11-7-Clean-Maven-builds-with-Docker.md

       mvn clean install
 ````

-With this call you mount your project directory into `/usr/src/mymaven` on the container (which will be created for you), change to this directory in the container and call `mvn clean install`.
+With this call you mount your project directory into `/usr/src/mymaven` on the container, change to this directory in the container and call `mvn clean install`.
 At the end, your container will be removed (`--rm`) so there is no chance that you might forget to clean up afterwards.

 Of course it will download all the artifacts each time, so it is not a good idea to use this approach for your daily developer business (especially if you using Maven central as remote Maven repository).